Trainee Positions At Royal Hobart Hospital

 d) a hospital-wide consult service, including neurosurgery, neurorehabilitation, psychiatry, intensive care and obstetrics (averaging 3-5 consults per day);

 e) neurophysiology training (2 sessions per week in NCS/EMG and 2-3 reporting sessions per week in EEG and EPs).
-Paediatric EEG teaching weekly is with our paediatric neurologist Dr Tyson Ware.
+Paediatric EEG teaching weekly is with our paediatric neurologist Dr Tyson Ware (with another paediatric neurologist starting in 2025).

 f) procedures including lumbar puncture, occipital nerve blocks, baclofen pump refills and botulinum toxin administration;